Protein Ball Recipe

 How to make protein balls

-1. Line a sheet pan with parchment paper and set aside.
-Using a food processor add rolled oats and mix for 30 seconds.
+1. First, line a sheet pan with parchment paper and set aside.
+Next, using a food processor, add rolled oats and mix for 30 seconds.

-2. Add in shredded coconut and pecans and mix another 30 seconds.
+2. Then, add in shredded coconut and pecans and mix another 30 seconds.
 Three images showing rolled oats, shredded coconut, and pecans in a food processor on a white background then mix together to form a fine texture, by The Food Cafe.

-3. Place dates, MCT oil, salt, vanilla, maple syrup, and protein powder in food processor and blend until combined.
+3. After that, place dates, MCT oil, salt, vanilla, maple syrup, and protein powder in the food processor and blend until combined.
 Three images showing adding dates, MCT oil, and protein powder to a food processor to make protein balls, by The Food Cafe

-4. Add the rice crispy’s and ground flax seed to food processor and continue mixing until all ingredients are incorporated.
+4. Once blended, add the rice crispy cereal and ground flaxseed, then continue mixing until all ingredients are fully incorporated.

 all the ingredients needed to make this protein ball recipe on a white background, by The Food Cafe.